sent-hil/redis-timeseries/Readme.md

 go get -u github.com/sent-hil/redis_timeseries
 ```

-redis_timeseries uses redis' sorted sets to store the values.
+redis_timeseries assumes use of sets or sorted sets to store the values.
 For example, you want to build a timeseries with interval of 15 minutes.
+These are the rules:

-Any data that comes from t=0 till t=15 will be stored and incremented in t=0 bucket.
+* timestamps from t=0 till t=15 belongs to t=0 bucket
+* timestamps from from t=15 till t=30 belongs to t=15 bucket
+* timestamps that occurs t=15 belongs to t=15 bucket

+`redis_timeseries#Get()` returns an array of bucket timestamps.
+Each result corresponding to the index location of argument.

 ```go
 // when: time.Now() -> 2000-01-01 00:00:30 +0000 UTC